aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 The total comlexity of the algorithm is thus *O(n LP(d,s) + snd)*.

+### Combinatorial Redundancy Detection

+Fukuda et al. [3] show that is possible to solve *H*-redundancy removal given only the signs of a linear program dictionary
+(*n* constraints in *n + d* dimension where *n* are slack variables) encoding the set of half-spaces to consider.

+They prove that there exists a redundancy certificate for each redundant half-space.
+Similarly, they prove that there exists a nonredundancy certificate for each nonredundant half-space.

+The complexity of this new algorithm is

+> R(n,d,s) = O(d n s^(d-1) LP(d,s) + d s^d LP(d,n))

+The algorithm is simpler in the case of general position

+> R(n,d,s) = O(n LP(d,s) + s LP(d,n))

+which for small *s* is similar to the complexity of Clarkson's algorithm.

+Moreover the algorithm only needs a combinatorial encoding of the set of half-spaces.
+This property allows the algorithm to generalize to other combinatorial structures.

 ## References

   - [1] CLARKSON, Kenneth L. More output-sensitive geometric algorithms.
 In :
 *Foundations of Computer Science, 1994 Proceedings., 35th Annual Symposium on.*
 IEEE, 1994. p.
 695-702.
   - [2] [Lecture: Polyhedral Computation, Spring 2015](http://www-oldurls.inf.ethz.ch/personal/fukudak/lect/pclect/notes2015/PolyComp2015.pdf)
+  - [3] FUKUDA, Komei, GÄRTNER, Bernd, et SZEDLÁK, May.
+Combinatorial Redundancy Detection. *arXiv preprint arXiv:1412.1241*, 2014.